 I want to start by being honest that even though they have a website I pretty much exclusively use this site via their Tent and RV iPhone app.
 This is a paid app (right now it is $9.99) and 100% worth the money and to be honest, I didn't pay for the app.

 I use iTunes gift cards I got for free to get the app.
-They have several apps on the iTunes store, from an RV dumpsite finder app to a truck stop and travel plaza finder (we use this on travels days!).
-They also have an app for finding rest stops, one just for tent camping locations, and a hotel locator app.
+They have several apps on the iTunes store, from an RV dumpsite finder app to a truck stop and travel plaza finder (we use this on travel days!).

 So here is how the app works, it uses your location and pulls up places where you can camp near you.
 The app includes both paid and free sites, so it's great when you are looking for a place to stop or if you need help booking a spot as well.